 Chae, Heemoon earned a Bachelor’s degree in Business Administration from Korea University.
 He has extensive experience as a manager at the Korea Exchange with various financial securities firms and various government agencies such as the Financial Services Commission and the Supreme Public Prosecutor’s Office in Korea.
 He aspires to combine the theory and best practices of policymaking and is particularly interested in the foreign business sector of the exchange.

-Cho, Eunkyong graduated from Sungkyunkwan University with a Bachelor’s degree in Economics.
+Cho, Eunkyong graduated from Sungkyunkwan University with a Bachelor’s degree in Consumer Economics.
 She received the Proud Public Servant Award by the Gyeonggi Provincial Office in 2012 and the E-Government Information Protection Contribution Award by the Ministry of Public Administration and Security in 2017.
-She has been a Public Officer for Siheung City since 2006.
+She has been a Public Officer for Gyeonggi Province since 2006.